Bunnahabhain Cruach Mhóna 1l

 Pronunciation: {Bu-na-haven Kruach Mó-na}

-The whisky is matured in oak casks.
+The whisky matures in oak casks.